PGAA - Prompt Gamma Activation Analysis

 The PGAA target chamber is at 1.5 m distance from the end of the guide.
 The sample chamber can be evacuated or filled up with gases to decrease beam-induced background.
 To prevent scattering of neutrons to the PGAA sample from the lower beam, a layer of neutron absorber is placed below the sample.
 The targets are mounted on thin Al frames by Teflon strings.
 Optionally, an automated sample changer with a capacity of 16 samples can be used.
 A neutron absorber after the PGAA target chamber stops the upper beam.
-Although the beam flux is moderate, in the order of 107-108 n cm-2s-1, it is adequate for most sample types.

 The detector system of the PGAA facility consists of an n-type high-purity germanium (Canberra HPGe 2720/S) main detector with closed-end coaxial geometry, and a BGO Compton-suppressor surrounded by a 10 cm thick lead shielding.
 The sample-to-detector distance is adjustable, but it is typically 230 mm.
-By removing the front detector shielding the HPGe main detector can be placed as close as 12 cm to the target.
+By removing the front detector shielding, the HPGe main detector can be placed as close as 12 cm to the target.

 Table 1.
 Specifications of the PGAA facility

 |Figure 1.
 Overview of the PGAA NIPS-NORMA cabin|